fission/fission-workflows/README.md

 ### Philosophy

-The Fission Functions as a Service framework provides simplicity and quick time-to-value.
+The Fission Functions-as-a-Service framework provides simplicity and quick time-to-value for functions on any infrastructure using Kubernetes.

+Functions tend to do one logically separate task, and they're usually short-lived.
 For many relatively simple applications this is good enough.
 But a more complex application that uses serverless functions must, in some way, _compose_ functions together.

 There are several ways to compose functions.
 A function could invoke another function using the Fission API or HTTP.
 But this requires the